 Toward abolition medicine

-Bixby members Monica Hahn and Nicholas Rubashkin contributed to the AMA Journal of Ethics issue Toward Abolition Medicine.
+Bixby members Monica Hahn, MD, and Nicholas Rubashkin, MD, contributed to the AMA Journal of Ethics issue Toward Abolition Medicine.
 Issue editor Osagie K. Obasogie writes about the need to center equity, inclusion and belonging, and that the journal issue “provides an opportunity to continue the conversation on this important intervention and move us one step closer to making abolitionism central to what it means to practice medicine.”

 Monica Hahn, along with coauthors Nhi Tran and Aminta Kouyate, uses a case study to argue that structural racism and carceral bias come out when considering how a patient has stuck to health recommendations in the past to decide if they’re eligible for current interventions.
 They write,